X-15 (film): Plot

-The experimental North American X-15 program at Edwards Air Force Base involves test pilots: civilian Matt Powell (David McLean), Lt.
-Col. Lee Brandon (Charles Bronson) and Maj.
-Ernest Wilde (Ralph Taeger).
-The cutting edge high-speed program is ramrodded by project chief Tom Deparma (James Gregory) and US Air Force Col. Craig Brewster (Kenneth Tobey).
+The experimental North American X-15 program at Edwards Air Force Base involves test pilots: civilian Matt Powell, Lt.
+Col. Lee Brandon, and Maj.
+Ernest Wilde.
+The cutting edge high-speed program is ramrodded by project chief Tom Deparma and US Air Force Col. Craig Brewster.
 As the test pilots prepare for the planned launch of the rocket-powered aircraft from a Boeing B-52 Stratofortress mother ship, they experience emotional and physical problems, which they share with their wives and sweethearts.

 Test after test results in setbacks, including a near disaster when an engine explodes during a ground test and engulfs the X-15 and its pilot in flames, but finally the X-15 begins to set records in speed and altitude for a piloted aircraft.
 When the X-15 "flames out" on a high altitude run, after guiding the X-15 to a safe landing, saving Powell's life, Lt.
 Col. Brandon, flying a chase aircraft, is killed in a crash.
 Powell himself takes the X-15 into outer space for the final test.